jayakrishnagaddam/jayakrishnagaddam/README.md

 ## :new: What's New I am working on?

-I am recently working on .NET Core, .NET Frameworks and Building projects on .NET
+I am currenty working on Pytorch, OpenCV and TensorFlow and Building projects.
 ## 🌐 Connect with me:
 - :man: [Portfolio](https://jayakrishnaprofile.onrender.com)
 - 🐦 [LeetCode](https://leetcode.com/jayakrishna_fyi/)